allisonkarlitskaya/safe-mmap/README.md

    When the pages beyond the length of the file are faulted, your process will receive `SIGBUS`.
- - it's also possible that the mapping was made with the correct size but that the file was truncated after the mapping, but before being faulted.
+ - it's also possible that the mapping was made with the correct size but that the file was truncated after the mapping, but before the data was faulted in.
+In this case you'll also receive `SIGBUS`.

 ## How?